Harleenkahlon11/Portfolio/README.md

 React.js: For building a dynamic and responsive UI.
 CSS (Custom and Framework-based): For styling and layout.
 React Router: For seamless navigation between different sections.

+# Contact
+You can contact me via email or fill out the form below:

+Email: abc@example.com
+LinkedIn: linkedin.com/in/harleen08
+GitHub: github.com/harleenkahlon11

+# Deployment
+You can deploy the portfolio using various hosting services.
+Here's a simple guide for deploying to Netlify:
+Push your code to GitHub.
+Go to Netlify.
+Click on New site from Git.
+Link your GitHub repository.
+Set the build command to npm run build and the publish directory to build/.
+Click Deploy Site and your portfolio is live!

+# Contact
+You can contact me via email or fill out the form below:

+Email: your.email@example.com
+LinkedIn: linkedin.com/in/your-username
+GitHub: github.com/your-username

+# License
+This project is open source and available under the MIT License.